Barcelona: Tram

-The city's two modern tram systems, Trambaix and Trambesòs, are operated by TRAMMET.
+The city currently has two modern tram systems, Trambaix and Trambesòs, are operated by TramMet.
+Both go through the Avinguda Diagonal, one at each end of the avenue, but they do not meet.
+Since 2020, there is an ongoing project to unify the two systems and allow the tram to connect both ends of the city.

 A heritage tram line, the Tramvia Blau, also operates between the metro Line 7 and the Funicular del Tibidabo.

 Funicular and cable car

 Barcelona's metro and rail system is supplemented by several aerial cable cars, funiculars and rack railways that provide connections to mountain-top stations.

-FGC operates the Funicular de Tibidabo up the hill of Tibidabo and the Funicular de Vallvidrera (FGC), while TMB runs the Funicular de Montjuïc up Montjuïc.
+FGC operates the Funicular de Tibidabo up the hill of Tibidabo and the Funicular de Vallvidrera, while TMB runs the Funicular de Montjuïc up Montjuïc.
 The city has two aerial cable cars: the Montjuïc Cable Car, which serves Montjuïc castle, and the Port Vell Aerial Tramway that runs via Torre Jaume I and Torre Sant Sebastià over the port.

 Bus

 Buses in Barcelona are a major form of public transport, with extensive local, interurban and night bus networks.
 Most local services are operated by the TMB, although some other services are operated by a number of private companies, albeit still within the ATM fare structure.
 There are 21 night lines, 19 of them go through Plaça de Catalunya, where you can change to other lines.
 The frequency is 15/20 minutes between 22:20 and 06:00.
 A separate private bus line, known as Aerobús, links the airport with the city centre, with its own fare structure.

 The Estació del Nord (Northern Station), a former railway station which was renovated for the 1992 Olympic Games, now serves as the terminus for long-distance and regional bus services.